City of Gold Coast completed works in late 2013 to reinstate Kirra Point groyne by 30 metres to its original constructed

 In 1972, two groynes were constructed at Kirra Point and Miles Street to mitigate coastal erosion along southern beaches.

 In 1996, the City removed 30 metres of Kirra groyne after the commencement of the Tweed River Entrance Sand Bypass Project.
 These works were undertaken to assist with the movement of increased volumes of sand resulting from the bypass project.

 As the movement of sand along southern Gold Coast beaches returned to more natural levels, community stakeholders expressed a desire to improve recreational surfing amenity at Kirra Point, and that the City should consider reinstating Kirra Groyne to its original constructed length of 180 metres.

 As a result, the City invested $800,000 in the reinstatement of the groyne to its original length.
 The works are a key element of the Mayor's strategic initiative to invest in the future management of Gold Coast foreshores and align to the City's Ocean Beaches Strategy.

 Project Kirra involved the placement of specialist rock material in layers to form the groyne structure.
 The rock armour layers are the most important elements of the groyne as they resist wave energy and must meet design specifications.

 The reinstatement works required both primary (10-15 tonnes) and secondary (5-8 tonnes) rock layers.

 To meet project requirements, the City sourced suitable rock materials from a number of sites in Queensland and New South Wales, including the same material used to construct Kirra Groyne and Kirra seawalls in 1972.

 The massive rocks (10-15 tonnes) were transported to Kirra using large truck floats, with special arrangements to use public roads.

-City of Gold Coast's project team partnered to deliver the works with the Griffith Centre for Coastal Management.
-The partnering will include sharing of information around construction methods, testing and certification, and coastal engineering issues.
+The City's project team partnered to deliver the works with the Griffith Centre for Coastal Management.
+The partnering included sharing of information around construction methods, testing and certification, and coastal engineering issues.

 The Centre for Coastal Management is a research centre based in the Science, Environment, Engineering and Technology Group of Griffith University.